m-wojnar/reinforced-lib/README.md

 pip install .
 ```

-In the spirit of making Reinforced-lib a lightweight solution, we included only the necessary dependencies in the base
+In the spirit of making Reinforced-lib a lightweight solution, we include only the necessary dependencies in the base
 requirements.
-To fully benefit from Reinforced-lib conveniences, like TF Lite export, install with the "full" suffix:
+To fully benefit from Reinforced-lib's conveniences, such as TF Lite export, install with the "full" suffix:

 ```bash
 pip3 install ".[full]"